miker704/Strife/patches2.md

     - Moved old version of Server User Options Modal to deprecated.
     - Moved old styles of Server User Options Modal to deprecated.
     - Created custom colorings for Server User Options Modal for each user based on their color tags.
+    - Created a second custom color pattern for Server User Options Modal for each user based on their color tags.

 ## Backend Changes